Hungary defends anti-immigration stance at U.N. rights body

 GENEVA (Reuters) - Hungary defended its anti-immigration stance on Monday at the United Nations, saying it was determined to maintain a homogeneous, Christian society.

 The U.N.
-Committee on Civil and Political Rights, composed of independent experts, began a two-day review of Hungary's record, less than three weeks before a parliamentary election.
+Human Rights Committee, composed of independent experts, began a two-day review of Hungary's record in upholding civil and political rights, less than three weeks before a parliamentary election.

 Prime Minister Viktor Orban told a rally last Thursday that voters must fight "external forces and international powers" who wanted to foist mass immigration on their country.